Manafort jury note signals problems reaching consensus

 The defense team laughed and talked while waiting for Ellis to enter the courtroom.

+The prosecution’s star witness, Rick Gates – Manafort’s former business partner who struck a plea deal to cooperate with the government -- testified during the trial that he and Manafort committed bank and tax fraud together.

+The defense rested their case without calling Manafort or any other witnesses the stand.
+But attorneys for Manafort suggested that Mueller’s team had improperly ensnared their client in its probe, as the case did not have anything to do with Russia’s interference in the 2016 election.

-Fox News’ Jake Gibson, Peter Doocy, Catherine Herridge and Gregory Re contributed to this report.
+Fox News’ Alex Pappas, Jake Gibson, Peter Doocy, Catherine Herridge and Gregory Re contributed to this report.